PediatricOpenTargets/documentation/README.md

 Multiple callers were used to determine single nucleotide variants (SNVs) since the literature suggests this reduces false positives.
 Using custom R scripts, a consensus SNV file was constructed, consisting only of SNVs that were called by 2 or more variant callers: GATK Mutect2, Strelka2, Lancet, and VarDict Java.
 See [the consensus calling documentation](https://github.com/kids-first/kf-somatic-workflow/blob/master/docs/kfdrc-consensus-calling.md) for more detail on how the calls were combined.
 Annotations, including alternative gene and protein IDs and cancer references, were also added, see [the annotation calling workflow](https://github.com/kids-first/kf-somatic-workflow/blob/master/docs/kfdrc_annotation_subworkflow.md) for more details. **Also, the tumor mutation burden (TMB) was calculated for each sample as the number of variants divided by the size of the genome surveyed.
 Please see the [TMB documentation](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/tree/dev/analyses/snv-callers#tumor-mutation-burden-calculation) for more details WILL NEED TO ADD MORE AND A PLOT DESCRIPTION LOWER IN THIS SECTION ONCE LIVE**

 A unique variant id consisting of the hg38 coordinates and the reference and alternative alleles was created for consistency.
 Then several variant frequencies were calculated for each of those IDs within each cancer group and cohort.
 The frequency in the overall dataset, for each unique variant and gene, is the percentage of patients that have that variant or gene in the given cohort out of all patients in that cohort.
 The frequency in primary or relapse tumors, for each unique variant and gene, is the percentage of samples that have that variant or gene in the given cohort out of all samples in that cohort.
 Note that the frequencies and counts may not tally as expected for several reasons.
 First, the total columns use unique patients, while the primary/relapse tumor columns use unique samples.
-Second, some submitters did not include information about the primary/relapse status of the samples, so those samples are omitted from the primary/relapse counts. **Third, DGD panel sample data is not included in the all cohorts calculation.** Last, some patients or samples are included in multiple cohorts and may be counted multiple times.
+Second, some submitters did not include information about the primary/relapse status of the samples, so those samples are omitted from the primary/relapse counts.
+**Third, panel sample data is not included in the all cohorts calculation.**
+Last, some patients or samples are included in multiple cohorts and may be counted multiple times.
 See [SNV frequencies documentation](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/tree/dev/analyses/snv-frequencies) for details of how the unique variant ID, variant frequencies, and annotations were done using custom R scripts and see [see the hotspot detection documentation](https://github.com/AlexsLemonade/OpenPBTA-analysis/tree/master/analyses/hotspots-detection) for how SNV hotspots were called.
 Summarized tables are returned in response to queries on the Molecular Targets Platform (as described below).
 If you follow the links to Pediatric cBioPortal, sample-level data is available to view in the OncoPrint and Mutation tabs there as well as to download.

 <br>